ferruzzi/Gygax75-miststlkr/week1/week1-notes.md

  - The Black Company
    - Sorcerers are powerful mostly-one-trick ponies who need other skills to remain useful
  - The Matrix
    - Some thematic elements as far as a band of underdog rebels on the lam fighting The Man
+ - Hellboy
+   - The Troll Market where there is a thriving market of/for/by non-humans right under our noses

 # Questions
  - Why on earth would anyone play this?
 Sample character concepts: